The ASG Rising Leaders Program

-Contribute to the conversation at the Aspen Security Forums in Aspen, CO and Washington, D.C.
+Contribute to conversations at the Aspen Security Forums in Aspen, CO and Washington, DC.

-Have the opportunity to engage with world leaders, senior government officials, members of Congress, journalists, prominent thinkers and practitioners in academia, policy, and business.
+Have the opportunity to engage with world leaders, senior government officials, members of Congress, journalists, and prominent practitioners in academia, policy, and business.

-Join a lifetime network of Rising Leaders alumni, which offers the chance to further connect with other bold thinkers in national security.
+Join a lifetime network of Rising Leaders alumni, which offers the chance to further connect with other bold thinkers in foreign policy and national security.

 Who should apply?

-Candidates for the program should be young professionals in their field.
+Candidates for the program should be young professionals with approximately five to ten years of experience in their field.

-Demonstrated interest and involvement in national security, diplomacy, international development, human rights, homeland security, counterterrorism, cybersecurity, and/or other related fields.
+Demonstrated interest and involvement in national security and foreign policy, diplomacy, international development, human rights, homeland security, cybersecurity, and/or other related fields.